gradio-app/gradio/guides/08_other-tutorials/setting-up-a-demo-for-maximum-performance.md

 While you might need to adapt portions of your machine learning inference code to run on a GPU (here's a [handy guide](https://cnvrg.io/pytorch-cuda/) if you are using PyTorch), Gradio is completely agnostic to the choice of hardware and will work completely fine if you use it with CPUs, GPUs, TPUs, or any other hardware!

-Note: your GPU memory is different than your CPU memory, so if you upgrade your hardware, you might need to adjust the value of the `concurrency_count` parameter described above.
+Note: your GPU memory is different than your CPU memory, so if you upgrade your hardware, you might need to adjust the value of the `concurrency_limit` parameter described above.

 ## Conclusion